zhenkewu/CFRL/JOSS/paper.md

                                             actions=actions_test, policy=agent)
 ```

 The output `value` is `7.3576775` and `cf_metric` is `0.041818181818181824`, which indicates our policy is close to being perfectly counterfactually fair.
-Indeed, the CF metric should be exactly 0 if we know the true underlying environment; the reason why it is not exactly 0 here is because we need to estimate the true underlying environment during preprocessing, which can introduce errors.
+Indeed, the CF metric should be exactly 0 if we know the true dynamics of the environment of interest; the reason why it is not exactly 0 here is because we need to estimate the dynamics of the environment of interest during preprocessing, which can introduce errors.

 #### Bonus: Assessing a Fairness-through-unawareness Policy

 Fairness-through-unawareness proposes to ensure fairness by excluding the sensitive attribute from the agent's decision-making.
 However, it might still be unfair because of the indirect bias in the states and rewards.
-In this section, we use the same trajectory data train a policy following fairness-through-unawareness and estimate its value and counterfactual fairness.
+In this section, we use the same trajectory data to train a policy following fairness-through-unawareness and estimate its value and counterfactual fairness.

 ```python
 agent_unaware = FQI(num_actions=2, model_type='nn', preprocessor=None)